respailab/respailab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Welcome to our research lab, led by [Dr. Murari Mandal](https://murarimandal.github.io/), we are dedicated to advancing the field of responsible AI.
-Our team explores crucial aspects of AI such as privacy, machine unlearning, data valuation, synthetic data, and generative AI.
-Through innovative research and collaboration, we aim to develop ethical, regulatable AI technologies that prioritize user privacy and data integrity, ensuring a fair and transparent digital future.
+Welcome to our research lab, led by [Dr. Murari Mandal](https://murarimandal.github.io/).
+At RespAI Lab, we focus on advancing large language models (LLMs) by addressing challenges related to long-content processing, inference efficiency, interpretability, and alignment.
+Our research also explores synthetic persona creation, regulatory issues, and innovative methods for model merging, knowledge verification, and unlearning.

-## <b>Current Research</b>
+## <b>Ongoing Research at RespAI Lab</b>
 - Addressing Challenges in Long-Content Processing for LLMs: Investigating solutions to performance bottlenecks, memory limitations, latency issues, and information loss when dealing with extended content lengths in large language models (LLMs).

 - Optimizing LLM Inference Efficiency: Developing strategies to reduce the computational cost of LLM inference, focusing on improving speed, memory usage, and leveraging smaller models for complex tasks.